8 Indian tourists die due to possible gas leak in Nepal resort

 The Indian mission has assured all necessary assistance to the family members of the victims.
 In Thiruvananthapuram, Kerala Chief Minister Pinarayi Vijayan condoled the death of Malayali tourists in Nepal.

-Nepal witnesses cold wave conditions between December and January.
-Daman is a famous hill station situated 70-km south of Kathmandu, where people visit for magnificent mountain view.
+Nepal witnesses cold wave conditions between December and January end.
+Daman, which sits at an altitude of nearly 2,500 meters above the sea level, is a famous hill station situated 70-km south of Kathmandu, where tourists visit for a magnificent mountain view.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)